hiteshpatil2005/hiteshpatil2005/README.md

 - Tweaking This [Readme file 🔎](https://github.com/hiteshpatil2005/hiteshpatil2005/tree/main) For Optimal Engagement

-- Learning [DSA in C and JAVA](https://github.com/hiteshpatil2005/Data-Structures-Algorithm) You can take reference of this repository
+- Learning [DSA in JAVA](https://github.com/hiteshpatil2005/Data-Structures-Algorithm) You can take reference of this repository
-- Engage in App Development with Kotlin
+-

 <!--About Me Section--->